88dreams/lisztserv/README.md

-# SpotScrape
+# LisztServ

-SpotScrape is a modern desktop application that helps you discover and create Spotify playlists from web content.
-It uses both direct URL scanning and AI-powered content analysis to find and organize music.
+LisztServ is a modern desktop application that helps you discover and create Spotify playlists from web content.
+It uses both direct URL scanning and AI-powered content analysis to find and organize music into playlists.

 ## Features